 Membrane engineering

-We study the function of the yeast cell membrane with regard to transport of undissociated weak acids.
+We study the function of the yeast cell membrane with regard to the transport of undissociated weak acids.
 The overall research question is how/if cellular tolerance towards weak acids can be modulated by membrane engineering.
-We use a combination of metabolic engineering targeting the cell membrane lipids composition, lipidomic, membrane modelling and studies of the supramolecular properties of the cell membrane in our studies.
+We use a combination of metabolic engineering targeting the cell membrane lipids composition, lipidomic, membrane modeling, and studies of the supramolecular properties of the cell membrane in our studies.

 Microbial electrosynthesis of alcohols